greglook/blocks/README.md

 types and protocols for Clojure.
 Content-addressable storage has several useful properties:

-- Data references are abstracted away from the knowledge of where and how the data is stored, and so can never be 'stale'.
+- Data references are abstracted away from the knowledge of where and how the blocks are stored, and so can never be 'stale'.
-- Data is immutable, so there's no concern over having the 'latest version' of something - you either have it, or you don't.
+- Blocks are immutable, so there's no concern over having the 'latest version' of something - you either have it, or you don't.
 - References are _secure_, because a client can re-compute the digest to ensure they have received the original data unaltered.
 - Synchronizing data between stores only requires enumerating the stored blocks in each and exchanging missing ones.
-- Content can be structurally shared by different higher-level constructs.
+- Data can be structurally shared by different higher-level constructs.
 For example, a file's contents can be referenced by different versions of metadata without duplicating the file data.